 Group and Corporate Partnerships

-We also have many ways that Organizations can get involved in helping refugees.
-By understanding the scope of the Resettlement Program and coordinating and minimizing overlaps of services, VRRP and service providers in the community can focus on their strengths and maximize their impact.
+We also have many ways that organizations can get involved in helping refugees.
+By understanding the scope of the US Resettlement Program and coordinating & minimizing overlaps of services, VRRP and service providers in the community can focus on their strengths and maximize their impact.

 Opportunities for Companies to become involved in helping refugees:

 - Provide storage space for beds, furniture, and winter clothing

 - Provide space for ESL classes, workshops, and community events

 - Offer services ranging from advertising VRRP events to cleaning office carpets